SimoneTestino/SimoneTestino/content/ColivingLiguria/Regulations & Policies/Bonus/Bonus Conto Termico 3.0.md

 5. Per 5 anni dall'erogazione del bonus non è possibile modificare o vendere i beni oggetto dell'incentivo.
 6. La richiesta va presentata entro 60 giorni dalla fine dei lavori.
 L'accredito avviene dopo alcuni mesi.
 7. Gli incentivi non sono cumulabili con altre detrazioni fiscali o incentivi statali sullo stesso intervento. È necessario coprire di tasca propria almeno il 35% della spesa.

+---
+> [!Abstract]
+> This note outlines the regulations for the "Architectural Barriers Bonus 75%", updated with the recent restrictions from D.L.
+212/2023.
+It analyzes the eligible interventions, the spending caps, and the strategic advantage of the invoice discount and credit transfer options.
+It also details the procedure to follow to meet the final deadline of December 31, 2025.

+### Regulatory Framework and Eligible Interventions

+The Architectural Barriers Bonus is a 75% tax deduction, introduced by the 2022 Budget Law (Law 234/2021) and extended until **December 31, 2025**, by the 2023 Budget Law (Law 197/2022).

+> [!ATTENTION]
+> **[Law-Decree No. 212/2023](https://www.gazzettaufficiale.it/eli/id/2023/12/29/23G00226/sg)** has substantially changed the scope of the bonus.
+For works initiated from December 30, 2023, onwards, the options for an invoice discount and credit transfer have been limited to a specific list of interventions.
+Many outdated online sources may therefore report a list of eligible works (e.g., fixtures, floors, bathrooms) that is no longer valid.

+Following these changes, as also reported by specialized sources like **[BibLus by ACCA Software](https://biblus.acca.it/bonus-barriere-architettoniche/#toggle-id-10)**, the only interventions that allow access to the invoice discount or credit transfer until December 31, 2025, are:
+* **Stairs**
+* **Ramps**
+* **Lifts (Elevators)**
+* **Stairlifts**
+* **Platform lifts**

+To be eligible for the bonus, all interventions must comply with the technical requirements of the **[Ministerial Decree No. 236 of June 14, 1989](https://www.gazzettaufficiale.it/eli/id/1989/06/23/089G0311/sg)**.
+Compliance with these requirements must be certified through a sworn statement (asseverazione) from a qualified technician (e.g., a *geometra*).

+For the **ColivingLiguria** project, the interventions of greatest strategic interest in this category are the construction of **external stairs**, **ramps** to overcome differences in level, and the installation of **stairlifts**.
+The installation of **platform lifts** could also be considered, although their actual utility and feasibility in the project's specific spaces have yet to be verified by a technician.

+### Spending Caps and the Advantage of the Invoice Discount

+The bonus provides for a 75% tax deduction on incurred expenses, to be distributed in **5 equal annual installments**.
+For the **ColivingLiguria** structure, which consists of two single-family, functionally independent villas, two separate spending caps are available:
+* **Villa 1:** Spending cap of **€50,000**
+* **Villa 2:** Spending cap of **€50,000**
+* **Total cap:** **€100,000**

+The main strategic advantage of this bonus lies in the fact that, unlike other incentives such as the 50% Renovation Bonus, it **retains the options for an invoice discount or credit transfer**.
+This is of fundamental importance for a project in its startup phase, as it allows for the preservation of liquidity obtained through funding.
+With the **invoice discount** (sconto in fattura), the construction company applies an immediate discount equal to the value of the bonus, drastically reducing the client's financial outlay.

+### Deadlines and Obligations (By December 31, 2025)

+To be eligible for the bonus expiring in 2025, it is essential to respect the **"cash basis principle"** (principio di cassa): what matters for tax purposes is the date on which the expense is actually incurred, not the start date of the works.

+To secure the right to the bonus by the **December 31, 2025**, deadline, one of the following conditions must be met by that date:
+1.  **In case of an Invoice Discount:** the company must have issued an **invoice with the discount applied** dated no later than 31/12/2025.
+2.  **In case of Direct Deduction or Credit Transfer:** the client must have made a **payment of at least a deposit** via a **"specific purpose bank transfer"** (bonifico parlante) with an execution date no later than 31/12/2025.

+To meet this tight deadline, it is essential to start the process immediately.
+This includes hiring a qualified technician (*geometra*) to design the project and prepare the building permit application (CILA/SCIA), signing the contract with the construction company, and finally, issuing the discounted invoice or paying the deposit before the end of the year.